 Your house is not sealed hermetically.
 What this means is there is room for the air outside to be transferred to the indoor air.
 This transfer is completed along with the window frames and wall seams, as well as vents and doors.
-These tiny gaps are big enough to allow ants to enter your home.
+These tiny gaps are big enough to allow little black ants to enter your home.
 Make sure to inspect all areas of your home where a wall progresses into the ceiling, corner, or floor.
 In addition, any places in which holes have been made to install electrical outlets or lines, vents, and plumbing pipes.
 Cracks and crevices in walls or splits in the plaster can be an open invitation for them to get inside.

 What is an ant house called?

 It is the place where you will find worker ants in an ant colony living.
 It is a nest that is also referred to as an anthill.
-They may be found in trees, underground, beneath rocks, and sometimes you might see them in an acorn!
+They may be found in trees, underground, beneath rocks, and sometimes you might see tiny house ants in an acorn!
 When we are speaking about an ant colony's nest that is underground, it usually is an anthill.
 This is the result of worker ants piling soil or sand in the shape of a mound outside the entrance.